unipi-smartapp-2021/KB-backbone/README.md

 # KB-backbone
-KB-backbone is a ROS library that enables frequency bounded communication between ROS nodes.
+KB-backbone is a ROS library that enables higher level communication between ROS nodes.

+Currently, two functionalities are provided:
+1. Frequency bounded publish/subscribe using a multiplexer node
+2. Version checking for custom messages published on a topic

 # Installation
 Clone this repository in the `src` folder of your catkin workspace and run `catkin_make` from the root of the workspace.